zktuong/ktplots/_legacy_README.md

 p <- plot_cpdb2(cell_type1 = 'B cell', cell_type2 = 'CD4T cell',
     scdata = kidneyimmune,
-    idents = 'celltype', # column name where the cell ids are located in the metadata means = means2,
+    celltype_key = 'celltype', # column name where the cell ids are located in the metadata means = means2,
     pvals = pvals2,
     deconvoluted = decon2, # new options from here on specific to plot_cpdb2